johnzastrow/johnzastrow.github.io/_posts/2022-12-7-words-of-home.md

 Our town motto is, "Young in spirit.
 Ageless in pride."
 While I'm not sure about the first part, I am sure about second.

+These are the words that come to my mind when I think of Youngstown, though I’m sure other people would have different words to describe this place.

 # The Words

-Home, Historic, Simple, Strong, Basic, Practical, Stable, Timeless, Proud, Patinaed, Storied, Tranquil, Calming, Stoic, Nurturing, Sheltering, Blessed, Native, Blue-collar, White-collar, Agriculture, Industry, Water, Sailing, Fishing, Family, Community, Safe, Dependent, Independent, Immovable, Stalwart, Roots, Simple, Bland, Shrunken, Insular, Stuck,
+Home, Historic, Family, Roots, Simple, Community, Safe, Dependent, Independent, Immovable, Stalwart, Basic, Practical, Stable, Timeless, Proud, Patinaed, Storied, Tranquil, Calming, Stoic, Nurturing, Sheltering, Blessed, Native, Blue-collar, Agriculture, Industry, Water, Clay, Sun, Clouds, Sailing, Fishing,  Shrunken, Insular, Stuck,

 <figure>
     <img src="/assets/uploads/YNYgazebo.jpg"